-- You are at risk for losing up to 3% of your final grade if professionalism issues reach the level of concern of course directors - If significant and/or recurrent professionalism issues occur, you may be referred to the SPEC for professionalism and may fail the course. - o These issues include but are not limited to engaging in unethical behaviors such as cheating on examinations, quizzes, or other assignments, signing peers in for mandatory sessions, requesting peers to sign them in for mandatory sessions, misrepresenting participation in required classes or assignments in other ways, failing to complete assignments in a timely manner, and failure to respond to repeated emails from course directors. - Also applicable to professional behavior in Doctoring-2 is the following Chobanian & Avedisian School of Medicine policy statement on Ethical Behavior for Examinations - During exams and as you are leaving, refrain from any conversation with your peers while in the L-11 testing space (including within the vending room and elevator waiting area) until you are on the elevator. - Do not seek or receive copies of the examinations - Signing in classmates for mandatory sessions is considered cheating and violations will be referred to Medical Student Disciplinary Committee - If you are aware of any violations of the ethical standards listed above, within the Student Disciplinary Code of Academic and Professional Conduct, or otherwise, report it to the Course Director
+- If significant and/or recurrent professionalism issues occur, you may be referred to the SEPC for professionalism and may fail the course. - These issues include but are not limited to engaging in unethical behaviors such as cheating on examinations, quizzes, or other assignments, signing peers in for mandatory sessions, requesting peers to sign them in for mandatory sessions, misrepresenting participation in required classes or assignments in other ways, failing to complete assignments in a timely manner, and failure to respond to repeated emails from course directors. - Also applicable to professional behavior in Doctoring-2 is the following Chobanian & Avedisian School of Medicine policy statement on Ethical Behavior for Examinations - During exams and as you are leaving, refrain from any conversation with your peers while in the L-11 testing space (including within the vending room and elevator waiting area) until you are on the elevator. - Do not seek or receive copies of the examinations - Signing in classmates for mandatory sessions is considered cheating and violations will be referred to Medical Student Disciplinary Committee - If you are aware of any violations of the ethical standards listed above, within the Student Disciplinary Code of Academic and Professional Conduct, or otherwise, report it to the Course Director